 - Add the vegetable oil and stir well

 - Add the milk to the flour mix and stir for few minutes or until all the runny mixture has turned yellow.
-Use an electric blender if necessary
+Use an electric blender if necessary.
+Leave to rest for 30 minutes.

 - Rub the tahini all over a non stick baking tray – approximately 25 cm wide and 35 cm long